 Insulin-like growth factor 1 (IGF-1) and insulin-like growth factor-binding protein 3 (IGFBP-3) reference ranges are highly age dependent and results must always be interpreted within the context of the patient's age.

 Discrepant IGFBP-3 and IGF-1 results can sometimes occur due to liver and kidney disease; however, this is uncommon and such results should alert laboratories and physicians to the possible occurrence of a preanalytical or analytical error.

 At this time, IGFBP-3 cannot be reliably used as a prognostic marker in breast, colon, prostate, or lung cancer.

 IGFBP-3 assays exhibit significant variability among platforms and manufacturers.
 Direct comparison of results obtained by different assays is problematic.
-Re-baselining of patients is preferred if assays are changed.
+Reestablishing a patient's-baseline concentration is preferred if assays are changed.